George Orwell: Early years

-Blair's academic performance reports suggest that he neglected his studies, but during his time at Eton he worked with Roger Mynors to produce a college magazine, The Election Times, joined in the production of other publications—College Days and Bubble and Squeak—and participated in the Eton Wall Game.
-His parents could not afford to send him to a university without another scholarship, and they concluded from his poor results that he would not be able to win one.
-Runciman noted that he had a romantic idea about the East, and the family decided that Blair should join the Imperial Police, the precursor of the Indian Police Service.
+Blair's performance reports suggest he neglected his studies, but he worked with Roger Mynors to produce a college magazine, The Election Times, joined in the production of other publications—College Days and Bubble and Squeak—and participated in the Eton Wall Game.
+His parents could not afford to send him to university without another scholarship, and they concluded from his poor results he would not be able to win one.
+Runciman noted he had a romantic idea about the East, and the family decided Blair should join the Imperial Police, the precursor of the Indian Police Service.
 For this he had to pass an entrance examination.
-In December 1921 he left Eton and travelled to join his retired father, mother, and younger sister Avril, who that month had moved to 40 Stradbroke Road, Southwold, Suffolk, the first of their four homes in the town.
+In December 1921, he left Eton and travelled to join his retired father, mother, and younger sister Avril, who that month had moved to 40 Stradbroke Road, Southwold, Suffolk, the first of their four homes in the town.
 Blair was enrolled at a crammer there called Craighurst, and brushed up on his Classics, English, and History.
-He passed the entrance exam, coming seventh out of the 26 candidates who exceeded the pass mark.
+He passed the exam, coming seventh out of the 26 who passed.